JanusGraph/janusgraph-python/BUILDING.md

     -   A script named build.sh is created which accepts following parameters:

         -   `-d`: Default to true.
-Specifies if documentation is to be build.
+Specifies if documentation is to be built.

         -   `-b`: Defaults to true.
-Specifies if library is to be build.
+Specifies if library is to be built.

         -   `-p`: The path to Python interpreter on system.
 If not provided, the script expects python3 is installed and the command python3 works on shell and is used to generate virtualenv.
 If provided, the provided path is used to generate virtualenv.

-        **NOTE**: If you are building library on Max OS (OSx), then you will need to run by pre pending sudo -H.
+        **NOTE**: If you are building library on Max OS (OSx), then you will need to run by pre pending `sudo -H`.
-        Eg: sudo -H ./build.sh
+        Eg: `sudo -H ./build.sh`

         If any of the defaults needs to be changed, the parameter needs to be specified explicitly while running the script.